 But why would studying engineering help someone lead a business one day?

 Frankly, part of the answer is that studying engineering is hard.
 It takes some innate smarts and a good deal of discipline.
 Engineering students are most likely not going to be able to party or drink as much beer as their friends if they want to excel in their classes.

 Of course, they probably will not apply everything they learn in school in running a business someday.
 I speak from experience; I graduated with a chemical engineering degree, but I have not done anything with that specific knowledge outside of my kitchen or a home improvement plumbing project for a very long time.

 However, as an engineer, you learn a structured methodology for solving problems, which is often the key to running any successful business.
 Seeing to the core of a problem is half the battle in solving it.
 Additionally, learning to think systematically to create processes can often be the difference in whether a business can successfully scale or not.

 The good news is that if they build a base of knowledge like that, it becomes easier to add an advanced degree in business like an MBA on top of that.

 But there is another interesting wrinkle to explore here as well– your kids do not have to go to an expensive Ivy League school to build the skills they will need to run a company one day.

-According to a study conducted by researchers at Brigham Young University and San Diego State University, which looked at how financially successful students where a decade after they had graduated, pursuing an engineering degree at a state school is actually the more profitable path to take.
-While the study found that it still made sense to go to, say, Harvard, to pursue a undergraduate business degree, kids who pursued a STEaM degrees benefited just as much from attending a great state engineering university like the University of Illinois as going to Princeton, at a fraction of the cost.
+According to a study conducted by researchers at Brigham Young University and San Diego State University, which looked at how financially successful students were a decade after they had graduated, pursuing an engineering degree at a state school is actually the more profitable path to take.
+While the study found that it still made sense to go to, say, Harvard, to pursue an undergraduate business degree, kids who pursued STEaM degrees benefited just as much from attending a great state engineering university like the University of Illinois as going to Princeton, at a fraction of the cost.